Mindfulness meditation techniques for beginners are a good start for new people who want to explore the world of mindfulness for inner peace.

 3. Setting Aside Dedicated Time for Meditation

-To establish a consistent meditation practice, it’s essential to intentionally allocate dedicated time for mindfulness each day.
+To establish a consistent meditation habit, allocate dedicated time each day.

-Whether it’s five minutes or half an hour, carve out a period that works for you.
+Whether it’s five minutes or half an hour, choose a time that suits you.

 Breath Awareness Meditation for Beginners